no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Verifier:** Passed, wrap used.

 **Exploitable:** Signed integer overflow in eBPF is not exploitable in practice, since the verifier tracks scalar ranges and arithmetic is defined modulo two’s complement in the JITed code path.
 At most, it causes incorrect logic branches (e.g., treating a valid sequence number as negative), but does not yield memory safety violations.

+No extra tests as **wrap** is always  there no out of bound memory access are possible using overload as overflow is not possible.

 *Signed-by: Giorgio Fardo*